-Keyword cannibalization occurs when there is a clash or overlap in your content, strategy, advertisements, or the way search engines interpret them.
+It happens when there is conflict or some form of interference in your content, strategy, ads, or even how the search engines understand these elements.

 This issue can arise in both organic and paid search, as well as between SEO and PPC efforts.
 This article primarily concentrates on the latter, comparing SEO and PPC.